genexus-books/gx-super-app/Android/GeneXus Libraries/README.md

 ### Officially Releases (Maven Central)
 Dependencies for the "Release" channel can be fetched from the Maven Central repository.
 This Release channel contains [officially released versions](https://wiki.genexus.com/commwiki/wiki?58156,GeneXus+Super+App+Render+Releases), including hotfixes.
-Examples: 2.3.1 (upgrade release).
+Examples: 2.3.0 (upgrade release), 2.3.1 (hotfix for version 2.3)

 ### Officially Releases (Azure Artifacts)
 Dependencies for officially released versions (including hotfixes) can also be retrieved from Azure Artifacts repository.